faizahmedfarooqui/go-gin-api-server/DOCS.md

 # Documentation

-This document provides a detailed explanation of the project's structure, covering key components such as validators, database migrations, services, controllers, and the overall development workflow.
+This document provides a detailed explanation of the project's structure, covering key components such as validators, database migrations, services, controllers, cron jobs (schedules) and the overall development workflow.

 This project is designed to offer a solid foundation for developing an API server using Go and the Gin framework.